morotsman/morotsman.github.io/_posts/2020-12-30-finagle-client.markdown

 Exception in thread "main" com.twitter.finagle.IndividualRequestTimeoutException: exceeded 200.milliseconds to localhost:9000 while waiting for a response for an individual request, excluding retries.
 Remote Info: Upstream Address: Not Available, Upstream id: Not Available, Downstream Address: localhost/127.0.0.1:9000, Downstream label: localhost:9000, Trace Id: 0f0aad9c2da112eb.0f0aad9c2da112eb<:0f0aad9c2da112eb
 {% endhighlight %}

 Ok, now we get a timeout, but the program was aborted since we got a IndividualRequestTimeoutException.
-This is maybe ok, but in this case I would like to do a fallback:
+This is maybe ok, but in this case we would like to do a fallback:

 {% highlight scala %}
 val response: Future[http.Response] = client(request).rescue {